sbalmt/xcheme/documents/operators.md

 #### State has

-The `has` state operator is a unary operator used when you want to check if there's a specific state in the analysis process.
+The `has` state operator is a unary operator used when we want to check if there's a specific state in the analysis process.

 Syntax: